trungntm/design-patterns-in-java/abstract-factory/README.md

 ## Purpose

-The Abstract Factory pattern is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
-It encapsulates a group of individual factories that have a common theme, allowing the client code to create objects without knowing the specific classes being instantiated.
+The Abstract Factory pattern is a *creational* design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+It is often called a **factory of factories**, because it encapsulates a group of individual factories that have a common theme, allowing the client code to create objects without knowing the specific classes being instantiated.

 ### Key Benefits:
 - **Consistency**: Ensures that products from the same family are used together